amoeedm/easy-cms/README.md

 ## Tips and tricks

 You can permanently change the default values of the extension by editing `popup.html`.
 For example, changing `abdul@kikora.no` to your own e-mail and changing `20` to your preferred intial number of exercises can increase your user experience.

+## Troubleshooting

+The extension assumes the following:
+* All three fields are non-empty prior to population.
+* The current tab open is a `Load Exercises CREATE` Google Sheet.
+Users are notified with alerts when they disregard the assumptions.